 LCP: reports the render time of the largest image or text block visible within the viewport.

 CLS: measures the sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.

 More information can be found on web.dev/vitals.

-Beside the Core Web Vitals there are others.
+Besides the Core Web Vitals, there are others.